aquasecurity/deployments/cyber_center/kubernetes_and_openshift/manifests/README.md

 ### mTLS

-* **mTLS with server:** To configure the CyberCenter with mTLS (mutual TLS) to have secure communication with server, refer to the product documentation, [Configure mTLS between the Offline CyberCenter and Server](https://docs.aquasec.com/docs/configure-mtls-between-the-offline-cybercenter-and-server).
+* **mTLS with Server:** To configure the CyberCenter with mTLS (mutual TLS) to have secure communication with Server, refer to the product documentation, [Configure mTLS between the Offline CyberCenter and Server](https://docs.aquasec.com/v6.2/docs/configure-mtls-between-the-offline-cybercenter-and-server).
 * ***(Optional)* mTLS with scanner:** If you deploy additional scanners for the scanning operation, the offline CyberCenter communicates with these scanners.
-To configure the offline CyberCenter with mTLS to have secure communication with scanner, refer to the product documentation, [Configure mTLS between the Offline CyberCenter and Scanner](https://docs.aquasec.com/docs/configure-mtls-between-the-offline-cybercenter-and-scanner).
+To configure the offline CyberCenter with mTLS to have secure communication with Scanner, refer to the product documentation, [Configure mTLS between the Offline CyberCenter and Scanner](https://docs.aquasec.com/v6.2/docs/configure-mtls-between-the-offline-cybercenter-and-scanner).

 ## Pre-deployment